Ri-Saputra/The-BVAR-Model-for-Analyzing-CO2-Emissions-on-Renewable-Energy-Economic-Growth-and-Forest-Area/README.md

 ### The Model
 We utilize the **Minnesota Prior** within the BVAR framework to estimate the coefficients.
 The analysis includes:
 * **Impulse Response Functions (IRF):** To trace the effect of a one-standard-deviation shock to one of the innovations on current and future values of the endogenous variables.
-* **Forecast Error Variance Decomposition (FEVD):** To determine how much of the forecast error variance of each variable can be explained by exogenous shocks to the other variables.

 ## 📉 Data Source